 The Practicum is an approved, supervised work experience and applies to all MPH students regardless of prior experience/training.
 The Practicum Experience provides an opportunity for students to engage in practice based learning in a public health work environment, learn from professionals in the field and apply concepts learned in the classroom.
-The practicum experience consists of 360 hours of field work in a public health setting.
+The practicum experience consists of 360 hours of field work in a public health setting and 120 hours of community service for a total of 480 hours.